-NOTE: For more information, refer to the "SAN Elements Panel" on page 3-7 and the "ISL Status Tab" on page 4-11.
+Note: For more information, refer to the "SAN Elements Panel" on page 48.

 Using Restamp

 To restamp the fabric topology, and have the most current topology information noted in Fabric Events, use the Restamp option.
 This option is only available when ISL Checking has already been enabled.